young blonde boy holding both hands onto a wall that lights up with insect and grass illustrations from Very Eric Carle exhibit

 You can:

-• Become the Very Hungry Caterpillar as you follow his path
+• Transform like the Very Hungry Caterpillar

 • Weave a web with the Very Busy Spider